geoffviola/undefined_behavior_study/README.md

 ## Versions
 - GCC: (Ubuntu 5.4.0-6ubuntu1~16.04.4) 5.4.0 20160609
-- clang: 3.8.0-2ubuntu4 (tags/RELEASE_380/final)
+- clang: 3.8.0-2ubuntu4 (tags/RELEASE\_380/final)
 - MSVC: 2015 Version 14.0.25431.01 Update 3
 - valgrind: 3.11.0

 ## Notes
 Passing means the process halted.
-Tests were on intel x86_64.
+Tests were on intel x86\_64.
 MSVC was tested on Windows 10 and the rest was tested on Ubuntu 16.04.
+Debug mode and RelWithDebInfo is in reference to CMake's build types.

+There is only one case of each type.
+It's expected that slightly different implementations of the same types of undefined behavior yield different results.

+## Analysis
+When in debug mode, MSVC halted on the most undefined behavior.
+Clang and GCC both benefited with the additional "-Wall" flag to catch undefined behavior as warnings.
+No extra flags made MSVC catch more undefined behavior.

+Valgrind only caught one additional case over running the programs directly.
+The additional case was reading uninitialized value, but it only caught it in debug mode.
+It did provide more actionable messages than just "seg fault."
+Clang with the "-fsanitize=undefined" performed much better in Release mode.
+It caught all types but reading from an unitialized value.

+Reading from an uninitialized value is a very common mistake for beginners and experts.
+Compilers sometimes catch it as warnings.
+None of the compiler generate a halt instruction nor do the dynamic analyzers.